regebro/supporting-python-3/source/differences.rst

 .. literalinclude:: _tests/map25.txt

 In Python 3 ``map()`` will instead stop at the shortest of the arguments.
-If you want the Python 2 behaviour in Python 3 you can use a combination of ``starmap()`` and ``zip_longest()``.
+If you want the Python 2 behavior in Python 3 you can use a combination of ``starmap()`` and ``zip_longest()``.

 .. literalinclude:: _tests/map30.txt

 The Python 2 ``map()`` will accept ``None`` as it's function argument, where it will just return the object(s) passed in.
-As this transforms ``map()`` into ``zip()`` it's not particularily useful, and in Python 3 this no longer works.
-However, some code dependes on this behavior, and you can use the following function as a full replacement for the Python 2 map.
+As this transforms ``map()`` into ``zip()`` it's not particularly useful, and in Python 3 this no longer works.
+However, some code depends on this behavior, and you can use the following function as a full replacement for the Python 2 map.

 .. literalinclude:: _tests/map2.py